Epix-Incorporated/Adonis/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us understand and fix broken features or functionality.
+about: Create a report to help us understand and fix broken features or functionality within Adonis.
 title: ''
 labels: bug
 assignees: Expertcoderz

 ---

-Provide a clear and concise description of what the bug is:
+- What are the steps that lead to the bug occurring? / How frequently does the bug occur?
-- What is the expected behavior/result?
+- What was the normally expected/desired result?
-- What happens instead?
-What is the impact?
+- What was the actual result (bug)?
-- When does it happen?
-How frequently?
+- What is the impact of this bug?
-- Any additional context or information eg. screenshots.
+- (Any additional context or information eg. in the form of error messages or screenshots.)